googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 is aligned with the start angle, and stop offset 1 is aligned with the end angle, independent of which angle is larger.

-NOTE: If the start angle is less than or equal to the end angle, the color line progresses from smaller to larger offsets in the counter-clockwise direction along the circular arc.
-If the start angle is larger than the end angle, however, the color line is inverted and progresses in the clockwise direction, see Figure 5.31.

 Outside the defined interval of the ColorLine, the color value of a position on the ColorLine is filled in depending on its extend mode.
 See 5.7.11.1.2.1 Color Lines for more details.
 In effect, this means that the spiraling circular arc